MohammedNasserAhmed/ainarabic-hub/README.md

 ## 📖 About The Project

-The **AinArabic Website** is the official web presence for the "AI in Arabic" initiative.
+The **aiNrabic Website** is the official web presence for the "aiNarabic" initiative.
 It's designed to be a central hub for the Arabic-speaking community to explore the world of Artificial Intelligence.
 The platform is built from the ground up using a modern, performant, and scalable tech stack.

 This repository contains the complete source code for the website, which is a Single Page Application (SPA) built with React and Vite.